 - Alberta’s current electricity regulatory framework does not prohibit the development of community generation-type projects.
 However, current low electricity prices in Alberta make investment in all forms of new electricity generation challenging.
 Regulatory requirements (Alberta Utilities Commission rules and Independent System Operator rules) are often too administratively or financially burdensome for development of non-utility scale renewable energy projects.

-- The policy provides for the establishment of a default market participant for small-scale generators.
-This participant will offer energy to the pool on behalf of the generator, liaise with the Alberta Electric System Operator and coordinate any payments for excess energy to the grid.
+- The regulation establishes the Balancing Pool as the default market participant for small-scale generators.
+This participant will offer energy to the pool on behalf of the generator, liaise with the Alberta Electric System Operator and coordinate any payments for energy supplied to the grid.

 - Who did government consult with when developing this policy?